 Maybe.
 If you are out of the country, then possibly, but because of U.S. licensing laws I am unable to provide Distance Therapy across New York state lines.
 If you are a New York state resident and are located out of state during our session, we would be in violation of licensing laws.
 However, if you are outside the United States, then I can conduct a session depending on the country’s licensing.

 5. Can I use my Insurance for Distance Therapy?

-If you have Cigna insurance, I am in-network and they cover the same as in-person psychotherapy.
-If you use your insurance and reimbursement for out-of-network payment, some plans cover distance therapy via phone or video.
+If you use your insurance for out-of-network reimbursement, most, if not all, plans in New York State cover online therapy in the same way they would face-to-face psychotherapy.
 I can verify your benefits with a copy of your insurance card.